BrendelGroup/code4Rice3K/INSTALL.md

 command line.
 export PATH=$PATH:/path_to_raxml_directory/raxmlHPC-PTHREADS
 ```
-Then follow the instructions [here](https://github.com/stamatak/standard-RAxML) for compiling it.

 ## Setup Instructions

-Once you have all the required software packages installed, run `bash setup.sh` from the code4Rice3K directory.
+Once you have all the required software packages installed, run `bash bin/setup.sh` from the code4Rice3K directory.
 If you are running this script on a high-performance computing machine, please add the argument "hpc" to your command, it will
-automatically load the necessary modules: `bash setup.sh hpc`
+automatically load the necessary modules: `bash bin/setup.sh hpc`

 This script will:
 - Create some necessary subdirectories for this workflow